SAP-samples/teched2023-XP162/Exercises/4_Complete/2_Browse TechEd Catalog.md

 ## Summary

 You have completed the hands-on XP162.
-Please continue to provide - [3_Feedback](https://github.com/SAP-samples/teched2023-XP162/blob/main/Exercises/4_Complete/3_Feedback.md)
+Go to next card & give feedback if in GitHub, please continue to provide - [3_Feedback](https://github.com/SAP-samples/teched2023-XP162/blob/main/Exercises/4_Complete/3_Feedback.md)